 Heart of Dixie Railroad Museum: The North Pole Express/Santa Special is offered exclusively by the museum with kids able to meet Santa during a one-hour train ride and receive a small gift from the Jolly Man.
 The Santa Special is offered on select dates during December while the North Pole Express is available most Fridays through Sundays from mid-November through early December.

 carries a Christmas theme with the kids meeting Santa.
 Overall the

-ride lasts for about 40 minutes and runs during select dates in December.
+ride lasts for about 40 minutes and runs on two Saturday's in early December.
 They now also offer a second holiday-themed train, the North Star Limited.
 A bit similar to The Polar Express, the kids can enjoy a train, meet Santa, receive a small gift, and enjoy a snack upon arrival.

 No events yet known.

 Arkansas & Missouri Railroad: This short line freight system also offers a number of